-AICEL is currently establishing a branch of the entity in Gibraltar in order to continue to underwrite business in Malta post BREXIT.
-The branch will replace its current Agency in the jurisdiction.
+AICEL had established a branch of the entity in Malta in order to continue to underwrite business in Malta post BREXIT.
+The branch has now replaced its previously existing Agency in the jurisdiction.

 The Solvency II balance sheet and SCR are reported quarterly.
-The calculation of the SCR has been outsourced to the Group's Actuarial function, and is calculated twice yearly using the Standard Formula model.
+The calculation of the SCR has been outsourced to the Group's Actuarial function and is calculated bi-annually using the Standard Formula model.